yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |----------|----------|----------|----------|----------|
 |amount    |      90oz|      90oz|      90oz|      90oz|

-Notice that Person has actually lent to his own enterprise (i.e. lending business) a fraction of his savings for the purpose of earning interest.
+Notice that Person has actually lent to his own enterprise (i.e. lending business) a fraction of his savings for the purpose of earning interest, which is accounted for below.

 |Lender    |savings   |hoard     |asset     |liability |
 |----------|----------|----------|----------|----------|